The Mask (1994 film): Plot

 Later, Stanley consults psychiatrist Arthur Neuman, who recently published a book called The Masks We Wear; he deduces that the mask may be a creation of Loki and its powers are only active at night.
 Neuman believes it is mythology, but he concludes that the Mask's personality is based on Stanley's repressed desires.
 That night, Stanley meets Tina at a local park as the Mask until they are interrupted by Kellaway, who attempts to capture him.
-Stanley flees with Peggy after he distracts the police with a mass performance of "Cuban Pete"; Peggy then reluctantly betrays him to Tyrell for a $50,000 bounty.
-After Tyrell becomes a bulky and malevolent being when he dons the mask, he has his henchmen force Stanley to reveal the location of the stolen money before turning him in to the police along with a green rubber mask.
+Stanley flees with Peggy after he distracts the police with a performance of "Cuban Pete"; Peggy then reluctantly betrays him to Tyrell for a fifty thousand dollar bounty.
+Tyrell dons the mask and becomes a bulky and malevolent being, and he and his henchmen force Stanley to reveal the location of the stolen money before turning him in to the police.

-When Tina visits Stanley at the station, he urges her to leave the city, but not before she thanks Stanley for showing her kindness and tells him that the mask was unnecessary.
-She attempts to flee, but Tyrell kidnaps and prepares her for the charity ball at the Coco Bongo, hosted by Niko and attended by the city's elite, including Mayor Mitchell Tilton.
+When Tina visits Stanley at the police station, he urges her to leave the city, but not before she thanks Stanley for showing her kindness and tells him that the mask was unnecessary.
+She attempts to flee, but Tyrell kidnaps and prepares her for the charity ball at the Coco Bongo, hosted by Niko and attended by the city's elite, including the mayor.
 Upon arrival, the masked Tyrell murders Niko and prepares to destroy the club with a time bomb.
 Stanley's dog, Milo, helps his owner escape from his cell by retrieving the keys from the guard.
 Stanley sets out to stop Tyrell and takes Kellaway hostage to escape the police station.

 After locking Kellaway in his car, Stanley enters the club and enlists Charlie's help, but he is quickly discovered and captured.
 Tina tricks Tyrell into removing the mask and kicks it away; Milo dons it and battles through the henchmen as Tyrell and Stanley fight each other.
 Stanley reclaims the mask and uses its powers to dispose of the bomb just before it detonates and defeat Tyrell by sending him down the drain of the club's ornamental fountain; the police arrive and arrest Tyrell's henchmen.
-Kellaway tries to arrest Stanley again, but Tilton intervenes, implicating Tyrell as the Mask and praising Stanley as a hero.
+Kellaway tries to arrest Stanley again, but the mayor intervenes, implicating Tyrell as the Mask and praising Stanley as a hero.

-The following day, Stanley, exonerated and more secure, returns to the harbor bridge with Tina, Charlie, and Milo.
+The following day Stanley, now exonerated and more secure, returns to the harbor bridge with Tina, Charlie and Milo.
 Tina discards the mask before she and Stanley kiss.
 Charlie tries to retrieve the mask, only for Milo to swim away with it.